 Evaluation of effects of mechanical ventilation on coagulation and fibrinolysis in ARDS model

 Wang and Shen (2015) evaluated the effects of ventilation using different tidal volumes on coagulation and fibrinolysis in rabbits with acute respiratory distress syndrome (ARDS).
 ARDS was induced using a sequential injection of 0.1 mL/kg oleic acid (OA) and 500 μg/kg lipopolysaccharide (LPS) via an auricular vein.
 Healthy adult male rabbits were divided into 5 groups of which one group served as a sham and another as a model group.
-Animals in the other groups were either ventilated on low VT (6 mL/kg), routine VT (10 mL/kg) or high VT (15 mL/kg).
+Animals in the other groups were either ventilated on low VT (6 mL/kg), routine VT (10 mL/kg), or high VT (15 mL/kg).
 The experiment was concluded after 6 hours of LPS injection.
 Data collected based on the blood samples showed that mechanical ventilation with low VT improved coagulability and fibrinolytic status, while ventilation with routine VT had little effect on coagulability and fibrinolytic status.
 However high VT ventilation significantly deteriorated the coagulability and fibrinolytic function in ARDS.

 Investigation of the effect of airway humidification during mechanical ventilation

 Jiang et al. experiment aimed to establish a relationship between airway humidification and mechanical ventilation-induced lung inflammatory responses.
-For their investigation male Japanese white rabbits were divided into control animals, dry gas group (no humidification) and experimental animals.
+For their investigation male Japanese white rabbits were divided into control animals, dry gas group (no humidification), and experimental animals.
 The control animals were sacrificed soon after anesthesia while the dry gas and experimental group were on mechanical ventilation for 8 hours.
-The experimental group was further divided into groups that underwent ventilation with humidification at 30, 35, 40, and 45°C. Results of the investigation showed that dry gas group showed increased tumor necrosis alpha factor levels in bronchoalveolar lavage fluid (BALF) compared to the controls.
-At humidification temperature of 40°C, it was observed that tumor necrosis factor alpha and interleukin-8 levels in the BALF reached baseline levels.
+The experimental group was further divided into groups that underwent ventilation with humidification at 30, 35, 40, and 45°C. Results of the investigation showed that the dry gas group showed increased tumor necrosis alpha factor levels in bronchoalveolar lavage fluid (BALF) compared to the controls.
+At a humidification temperature of 40°C, it was observed that tumor necrosis factor-alpha and interleukin-8 levels in the BALF reached baseline levels.
 Further, at 40°C humidification pathological injury was reduced in comparison to other groups based on the histological score.
-It was concluded that appropriate humidification reduced inflammatory responses, reduced damage to cilia and reduced water loss in the airway.
+It was concluded that appropriate humidification reduced inflammatory responses, reduced damage to cilia, and reduced water loss in the airway.